-For example, it won’t work when you want to resize Boot Camp partition to arrange free disk space, or when you need to partition an external hard drive only to find the option is grayed out.
+For example, it won’t work when you want to resize the Boot Camp partition to arrange free disk space, or when you need to partition an external hard drive only to find the option is grayed out.

-We’d like to share with you some Mac partition managers that are better than Disk Utility, so you can deal with customized partitioning needs for both Macintosh HD (or Boot Camp) and any external hard drives.
+In this roundup, we’ll share with you some Mac partition managers that are better than Disk Utility, so you can deal with customized partitioning needs for both Macintosh HD (or Boot Camp) and any external hard drives.
 At the end of the day, your Mac hard drive will be more organized and efficient.

 Why Use Third-Party Mac Partition Software?

 However, these days your hard drive can be used up faster than ever, especially if you back up your iPhone or iPad data to your Mac.
 Also, those media files are much larger in file size and need more space to store.

-If your primary boot partition, either Macintosh HD or Boot Camp, is getting full, macOS (or Windows in Boot Camp) is going to run a bit sluggishly.
-The best solution is to rearrange space between volumes by resizing either Macintosh HD or Boot Camp.
-In this case, you need an advanced third-party Mac partition manager, as Disk Utility won’t cut it.
+If your primary partition, either Macintosh HD or Boot Camp, is getting full, macOS (or Windows in Boot Camp) is going to run a bit sluggishly.
+The best solution is to rearrange the space between volumes by resizing either Macintosh HD or Boot Camp.
+In this case, you need an advanced third-party Mac partition manager, as Disk Utility simply won’t cut it.

 Other times, you may want to make several partitions or adjust the size on an external hard disk, you could try Disk Utility, but sometimes you’ll find the partition option has been grayed out, or it takes forever to complete during the erasing process.
-A third-party partition software will save you time and effort.
+A third-party partition app will save you time and effort.

-Best Partition Manager for Mac: Our Picks in 2020
+The Best Partition Manager for Mac Reviewed

-Important: editing partitions may cause unexpected data loss, it’s highly recommended that you back up your Mac data in advance.
+Important Note: editing partitions may cause unexpected data loss, it’s highly recommended that you back up your Mac data in advance.
 We’ve tested the apps recommended below and they are 100% secure to download and use.

 1. GParted (Free)

 You can use the app to copy, resize, and move partitions without losing data.
 The best way to access all its features is by using the GParted Live bootable image, which enables you to use GParted macOS as well as other operating systems.

 2. Paragon Hard Disk Manager for Mac

 The app works amazingly fast in resizing all types of NTFS and HFS based disk volumes.
-It is also an overall Mac data management solution that allows you to back up and restore your data, completely wiping out a partition, etc.
+It is also an overall Mac data management solution that allows you to back up and restore your data, completely wipe out a partition, etc.

-4. iPartition for Mac
+3. iPartition for Mac (Free)

 With iPartition, resizing a partition is super simple.
-Simply select the disk, grab the resize handle and drag.
+Simply select the disk, grab the resize handle, and drag.
 You can also use the app to create, destroy, or format partitions on your Mac, whether the disk is the internal Macintosh HD or an external removable drive.